6531503042/6531503042/README.md

 <hr> <!-- Horizontal line -->

 Again, I'm Nimit Tanboontor, but you can call me Ben or Ben-Gi 😁.
-I'm a 2nd year software engineer student at Mae Fah Luang University who focus on the learning new architecture.
+I'm a 2nd year software engineer student at Mae Fah Luang University who focus on the learning new architecture.<br>
 Yes, I'm a Backend developer but not focus only that much.
 I also interested in the world of the cloud and DevOps too.
-(And a little bit of Frontend skills 😂)
+(And a little bit of Frontend skills 😂)<br>

 - 👨🏽‍💻 I’m currently studying as a software engineering student (and currently working on side - project)
 - 💭 I want to be a Cloud developer